 Chambéry, at that time a town in the kingdom of Sardinia, was another centre of the émigrés.
 Bussy had even formed there a royalist legion which exercised in open day.
-In this way the counter-revolution we, being organised in the south, while in the west the priests and nobles were preparing for the rising of the Vendée, with the help of England
+In this way the counterrevolution we, being organised in the south, while in the west the priests and nobles were preparing for the rising of the Vendée, with the help of England

 It may perhaps be said that, even all taken together, the conspirators and the confederations of south-eastern France were not very numerous.
 But the revolutionists, too, those at least who were determined to act, were not numerous either.
 Everywhere and in all times, the men of action have been an insignificant minority.
-But thanks to inertia, to prejudice, to acquired interests, to money and to religion, the counter-revolution held entire provinces; and it was this terrible power of reaction which explains the fury of the Revolution in 1793 and 1794 when it had to make a supreme effort to escape from the clutches that were strangling it.
+But thanks to inertia, to prejudice, to acquired interests, to money and to religion, the counter-revolution held entire provinces; and it was this terrible power of reaction which explains the fury of But in the provinces, doubts as to their honesty remained hanging over Danton and the Commune; and the Girondins in their letters to their friends and agents made as much as possible out of these doubts.